BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 * `EncryptedMessage` is a symmetrically-encrypted message and is specified in full in [BCR-2022-001](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md).

-* `Identity` holds key material such as a Seed belonging to an identifiable entity, and can produce all the private and public keys needed to use this suite.
+* `Profile` holds key material such as a Seed belonging to an identifiable entity, and can produce all the private and public keys needed to use this suite.
 It is usually only serialized for purposes of backup.

 * `Peer` holds the public keys of an identifiable entity, and can be made public.
 It is not simply called a "public key" because it holds at least _two_ public keys: one for signing and another for encryption.